achirkin/easytensor/README.md

   - [ ] Try `Typeable`, `Data`, `Generic` for data frames.
   - [x] Refactor module dependency tree (try not to depend on implementation anywhere).
   - [x] Polymorphic vector constructors.
+  - [ ] MinMax is too unconventional for haskellers to be accepted.

 ### Feature TODO